jkunder/traceroute/README.md

 ```
 Note : For SYN with TTL=1, the first hop returns with ICMP time exceeded
        but for SYN with TTL= 2, packet is still forwarded to the server, and the SYNACK response is received.
 (Verified with packet trace)
-       It appears that intermediate servers do not decrement ttl for SYN packets
+       It appears that intermediate routers do not decrement ttl for SYN packets

 2. any IP